ULS Airlines Cargo: History

 The airline was established in early 2004 and started operations in June 2004.
 It was originally named Baron Hava Kargo, but was rebranded and renamed to Kuzu Airlines Cargo in October 2004.
-It is now owned by the ULS (Universal Logistics Systems) Group and has 220 employees (as of June 2009).
+It is now owned by the ULS (Universal Logistics Systems) Group and had, as of June 2009, 220 employees.
 During late 2008 and early 2009, three Airbus A310 aircraft were added to the fleet from Emirates SkyCargo.
 In July 2009, Kuzu Airlines Cargo formally changed its name to ULS Airlines Cargo under a new operator's certificate.

 Destinations

-ULS Airlines Cargo operates regular cargo flights from its main base to Lennart Meri Tallinn Airport in Estonia, as well as to destinations in the Subcontinent, Far and Middle East, Europe, Africa and North America.
+ULS Airlines Cargo operates regular cargo flights from its main base to Lennart Meri Tallinn Airport in Estonia, as well as to destinations in the Subcontinent, Far East, Middle East, Europe, Africa and North America.
 It also serves a number of international destinations through interline agreements with other carriers.

 Fleet

-As of October 2021, the ULS Airlines Cargo fleet consists of the following freighter aircraft:
+As of January 2025, the ULS Airlines Cargo fleet consisted of the following freighter aircraft: